 As noted in the 1983 Advisory Committee Note to Rule 12(i), the courts have generally declined to extend the Jencks Act, 18 U.S.C. §3500, beyond the confines of actual trial testimony.
-That result will be obviated by the addition of Rule 26.2(g) and amendments to the Pules noted in that new subdivision
+That result will be obviated by the addition of Rule $26.2(\mathrm{g})$ and amendments to the Rules noted in that new subdivision.

-Rules noted in that new subdivision.
 Although amendments to Rules 32, 32.1, 46, and Rule 8 of the Rules Governing Proceedings under 28 U.S.C. § 2255 specifically address the requirement of producing a witness's statement, Rule 26.2 has become known as the central "rule" requiring production of statements.
 Thus, the references in the Rule itself will assist the bench and bar in locating other Rules which include similar provisions.

-The amendment to Rule 26.2 and the other designated Rules is not intended to require production of a witness's statement before the witness actually testifies.
+The amendment to Rule 26.2 and the other designated Rules is not intended to require production of a witness's statement before the witness actually testifies